MattTimms/up_woolies/README.md

 purchase behaviour from knowing only the vendor & not the items.

 I wanted to make a proof-of-concept using Up Bank's well-documented API & one of, if not the largest Australian grocer:
 Woolworths.
-In short, Woolworths Everyday Rewards API is closed-source & painful to look at.
+In short, Woolworths' Everyday Rewards API is closed-source & painful to look at.
 However, they do provide customers with ✨e-receipts✨, which is more than I can say for their competitor, Coles' FlyBuy program.

 ## requirements